Skip to main content

 How to use this tool repair / service request form

-1. Complete request and tool details at the top - who is requesting, the tool, and where it is.
+1. Complete request and tool details at the top - who is requesting, the tool, and where it is.: Record the requester name, date, department, contact number, tool description, make and model, asset ID or serial number, and current site or location.
+Accurate identification prevents confusion when multiple similar tools exist.

 6. After repair, complete the outcome section.
-What was done, parts used, total cost, return to service date.
+What was done, parts used, total cost, return to service date.: Document the actual work performed, list all parts used with quantities and costs, record total labour time and calculate the total repair cost.
+Note the date the tool is returned to service.

 In MapTrack, you can schedule and track maintenance digitally.
 Each submission is stored as a timestamped PDF against the asset record.